 Bill McCarthy was first elected Sheriff by the citizens of Polk County in November 2008.
-He was reelected to a second term in November 2012.
-Prior to becoming Sheriff, McCarthy served for as Chief Deputy.
+He was reelected to a third term in November 2016.
+Prior to becoming Sheriff, McCarthy served as Chief Deputy.

-Sheriff McCarthy began his 44 year law enforcement career in 1969 as a Polk County Deputy Sheriff, then in 1970 he joined the Des Moines Police Department.
+Sheriff McCarthy began his 49 year law enforcement career in 1969 at the Polk County Sheriff's Office, then in 1970 he joined the Des Moines Police Department.
 He held positions as an Investigator, Sergeant, Lieutenant, Captain, Assistant Chief and served as the Des Moines Police Chief until his retirement in February 2007.
 Sheriff McCarthy was born and raised in Des Moines; he served in the United States Marine Corps and is a Viet Nam veteran.

 Sheriff McCarthy served five years as President of the South Des Moines Little League.
 He has also administered the Police Athletic League, providing over a number of years a variety of youth sporting activities for hundreds of low-income children in the Des Moines inner city and was instrumental in reopening the Westside Boxing Club and establishing the Eastside Boxing Club.

 Sheriff McCarthy for 15 years represented southeast Des Moines on the Pioneer-Columbus Neighborhood Priority Board.
 As part of the board he contributed to the Citizen Participation Process by chairing the Housing Sub-Committee and Vice Chair of the city's Central Advisory Board.
 He assisted for several years in working for the Christmas Food Basket Program for the Pioneer-Columbus area, a program that eventually was adopted by the city of Des Moines.